Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Data-driven Tikhonov regularization with feature operators

-A more general view of data-driven Tikhonov regularization as discussed in \autoref{eq:hybrid_tik} concerns determining a learned operator $\lopo:\X \to \Z$, which acts as a prior for \emph{features}, for instance learned classifiers.
+A more general view of data-driven Tikhonov regularization as discussed in \autoref{eq:hybrid_tik} concerns determining a learned operator $P:\X \to \Z$, which acts as a prior for \emph{features}, for instance, learned classifiers.
 We therefore investigate the properties of minimizers of a \emph{hybrid Tikhonov functional}

-In addition to \autoref{as:ip:weakly-closed} we assume now that the prior operator $\lopo:\dom{\opo} \subseteq \X \to \Z$ maps into the feature space $\Z$.
-In addition for data $\yd$ we assume that we also have a feature function $\z^\delta$.
+In addition to \autoref{as:ip:weakly-closed} we assume now that the prior operator $P:\dom{F} \subseteq \X \to \Z$ maps into the feature space $\Z$.
+In addition to data $\y^\delta$, we assume that we also have a feature function $\z^\delta$.

-The main difference to \autoref{th:ip:well-posedness_l} is, that the data can probably explain the features.
+The main difference to \autoref{th:ip:well-posedness_l} is that the data can probably explain the features.
 That is, there exists $\ol{\x}$ satisfying

-In the case \autoref{eq:explain} does not hold, the analysis concerning well-posedness, stability, convergence and rates is analgous as in \autoref{sec:ddtr}, and thus are omitted here.
-With a feature operator the analysis is different:
+In the case \autoref{eq:explain} does not hold, the analysis concerning well-posedness, stability, convergence, and rates is analogous to that in \autoref{sec:ddtr}, and thus is omitted here.
+With a feature operator, the analysis is different: